hexydec/dabby/src/dimensions/width-height/readme.md

 The width and height is defined as the inner size of the element excluding padding, border, and margin.

+# .innerWidth() / .innerHeight()

+Retrieve the inner width or inner height of the first element in a matched collection or set the inner width or inner height of every element in a collection.

+The inner width and inner height is defined as the inner size of the element including padding, but excluding border and margin.

+See .width() and .height() for usage.

+# .outerWidth() / .outerHeight()

+Retrieve the outer width or outer height of the first element in a matched collection or set the outer width or outer height of every element in a collection.

+The outer width and outer height is defined as the inner size of the element including padding and border, but excluding margin.

+See .width() and .height() for usage.

 ## Usage

 ```javascript